paul-hammant/tbd/content/index.md

 ![](/images/trunk1.png)

  &ast; 'master', in Git nomenclature

+Trunk Based Development is a key enabler of [Continuous Integration](continuous-integration/), and by extension [Continuous Delivery](continuous-delivery/).
+When individuals on a team are committing their changes to trunk multiple times a day it becomes easy to satify the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
+This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

 ## Caveats

-- If you have more than a couple of developers on the project, you are going to need a hook up a [Continuous Integration](continuous-integration/) server to verify the commits being done
+- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](continuous-integration/) to verify the commits being done

 - Depending on the team size, and the rate of commits, **very short lived** feature/task branches are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.